dzungdoan6/dzungdoan6.github.io/content/_index.md

           date_end: '2021-03-05'
           date_start: '2018-03-04'
           description: 'Full Ph.D. scholarship: 100% tuition fee, living allowance for 3 years, and other allowances (insurance, relocation allowance, thesis allowance, etc). <br />
           The scholarship was awarded on academic merit and research potential.
-Extra-curricular achievements are not considered.'
+Extra-curricular achievements were not considered.'
           icon: uoa_logo
           organization: The University of Adelaide
           organization_url: https://www.adelaide.edu.au/